jdmonin/JSettlers2/doc/Readme.developer.md

 - `clean`: clean the project of all generated files

-**Note**: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, you may need to first run either the `build` or `assemble` gradle task to copy resources to their built location from `src/main/resources`; otherwise startup will fail with this error:
+**Note**: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, you should first run the `build` or `assemble` gradle task to copy resources to their built location from `src/main/resources`; otherwise startup will fail with this error:

     Packaging error: Cannot determine JSettlers version

-To do so in Eclipse: Gradle tasks tab -> jsettlers -> build -> assemble

 ## Recommended debug/run configurations for testing